crossgatesfamilyfitness/audio_appender/README.md

 This Streamlit application allows users to process audio files in various ways.
 Users can upload audio files (WAV, MP3, or M4A), and then choose to either convert the audio to a specific format, append it to a static audio file, or prepend it to a static audio file.

+## 2024-09-11 Update

+We created a packages.txt file to ensure FFmpeg is installed in cloud environments.

 ## Features

 - Upload audio files (WAV, MP3, M4A)